 When figuring out how much notice to give, the first thing to do is check your employment contract.
 Is there a clause stating the notice period requirements?
 If so, it’ll say how many weeks’ notice to give.

 If you are under contract with your current employer, this should be part of it.
-Most contracts state that you must give a minimum of two weeks’ notice.
+Most contracts state that you must give at least two weeks’ notice.
 That said, offer plenty of advanced notice.

 A two-week notice period is standard practice, but if you have more time, give it.
+While there is no federally mandated minimum notice period, many employment contracts, modern Awards, or Enterprise Agreements specify a required notice period.
 You don’t want your boss left scrambling to find a replacement at the last minute.
 The more notice, the better.

 Setup a Face-to-Face Meeting with Your Manager

-When resigning from a job, it’s essential to verbally tell your manager that you’re quitting before giving the official resignation letter.
+When resigning, it’s essential to verbally tell your manager that you’re quitting before giving the official resignation letter.
 Do so in person and with tact.
 And whatever you do, don’t tell colleagues about your intentions before telling your boss.

-When you’re ready, set up an appointment with your manager to discuss your resignation.
-Before the meeting, go over your notes from step two above so they’re fresh in your mind.
+When you’re ready, schedule an appointment with your manager to discuss your resignation.
+Before the meeting, review your notes from step two above so they’re fresh in your mind.
 You should also prepare your resignation letter before the meeting.

 Here are some tips for a successful resignation meeting: